JamFactoryApp/jamfactory-backend/docs/documentation.md

 ***Description***

 Join an existing JamSession.
-The user will join the JamSession as a Guest.
+The user will join the JamSession as a guest.

 ***Endpoint:***